user7217/OxygenTracker/PYTHONANYWHERE_DEPLOY.md

-# PythonAnywhere Deployment Guide (SQLite - Free Account)
+# PythonAnywhere Deployment Guide (MySQL - Free Account)

-This guide helps you deploy your Oxygen Cylinder Tracker to PythonAnywhere using SQLite database with a free account.
+This guide helps you deploy your Oxygen Cylinder Tracker to PythonAnywhere using MySQL database with a free account.

 ## Prerequisites